 What is a SAFE?

 A SAFE is a way for investors to put capital into a company’s seed round (<$1M) without having to specify the valuation or type of shares (common or preferred).
 Basically, cash is advanced, but shares are issued at a later date – usually at the time of a more substantial investment round (e.g. Series A, >$1M).
 Founders like it because they may end up with a higher valuation.
-Investors generally prefer a low-valuation priced rounds but will go along with a SAFE because it gives them a discount to a later round for their risk.
+Investors generally prefer a low-valuation priced rounds but may go along with a SAFE because it gives them a discount to a later round for their risk – albeit much riskier.
+A great deal of trust is required on the part of the investor.

 The Problem with SAFEs

 With a SAFE, investors are in a precarious position because they have no voting rights and do not have the usual investor protections (eg SHAG, Pref class, etc).
 There are also issues around trigger points, uncertainty around conversion, and time limits.
-Another real concern is that a SAFE does not count as equity for tax purposes (e.g. Cap Gains Exemption).
+Another real concern is that a SAFE does not count as equity for tax purposes (e.g. Cap Gains treatment, especially the life time exemption).
+Some lawyers have opined that SAFEs count as equity but if there’s a repayment provision that could be interpreted as a debt obligation, I doubt that CRA would call it equity (no CRA ruling on this yet).

-With a SAFE, investors are lenders – not equity investors and can get stuck in a grey area.
+With a SAFE, investors are more like lenders – not real equity investors and can get stuck in a grey area.
 For example, what happens if the company doesn’t do (or need to do) a Series A round?
 What happens if there’s an early exit?
 What happens if a Series A takes longer than expected?
-What rights (eg voting) to SAFE investors have?
+What rights (eg voting) do SAFE investors have?
+What prevents a company from diluting SAFE investors by doing many small rounds?
+What reporting rights do investors have?
+Who determines governance?
+What stops a founder from misappropriating funds?
+The questions go on….and on.

 The Solution: a SAFETY